IvanZ505/runb-notes/docs/cog-sci/11-emergence-of-the-mind.md

 ## Evolution

+> Humans are an evolved species, much like every other organism.

+> This means that our mind are also an evolved structure or mechanism.

+### Variation
+- Within a population of an organism, traits will vary.
+- These variations are caused by **random mutations**.
+	- These mutations can either be good or bad.

+### Heritability
+- Offspring will inherit the traits of their parents.

 > We share our evolutionary tree with primates.
 What did we inherit from our common ancestor?
 What is new?

 ### Spandrels